-Notifiable dust lung diseases
+Notifiable occupational respiratory diseases

 If you have concerns about your health after working in a dusty environment, it is important to visit your GP.
 Early diagnosis and preventive measures may help to make sure that respiratory symptoms do not develop further.

-If occupational dust lung disease is detected, your GP can refer you to a respiratory or occupational medical specialist.
-If this specialist makes a diagnosis of a notifiable dust lung disease caused by occupational exposure to inorganic dust, they are required to make a notification to the Queensland Health Notifiable Dust Lung Disease Register (NDLD Register).
+If this specialist makes a diagnosis of a notifiable occupational respiratory disease caused by occupational exposure to inorganic dust, they are required to make a notification to the National Occupational Respiratory Disease Registry.

 - cancer (caused by occupational exposure to inorganic dust)